Academic Program Overview

 Most of the school courses we use are computer-based (many public schools are moving to this form of teaching as well, since teens seem to learn better using a computer, especially those who may be distracted by a normal classroom).
 We also have textbook-based courses for students who work and understand better through this medium.

-When a school student has completed all of the high school graduation requirements set forth by the Utah State Department of Education and ALA, he or she is awarded a high school diploma from ALA.
+When a school student has completed all of the high school graduation requirements set forth by the state, he or she is awarded a high school diploma from ALA.
 Since we are a fully accredited high school, this diploma and all credits will be honored at any college or university in the United States.

 As students often transfer to ALA in their 11th or 12th grade years, we realize they may be in the process of preparing to apply to a post-secondary institution.
 Students are asked in their initial interviews with the Academic Counselor what their post-secondary education plans and career goals are.
 For seniors, we make every attempt to meet specific application deadlines, both for admissions and scholarships.
 For juniors, we assist students in registering and preparing for the ACT or SAT tests.
 We also transport the students to these tests.
 We provide mock ACT tests that help acquaint them with the time restraints of these tests.
 Traditionally, ALA students perform very well on the ACT test.
 While the national composite average on the ACT is 19.2, composite average of ALA students is 22.4.